TGU-HansJack/ZhiXu/.server/SyncServer/README.md

 Notes:
 - `path` max length is 1024; uniqueness is enforced by `path_hash = SHA-256(path)` in the DB index.
+- Server also exposes a v2 API with per-file `rev`, an incremental change stream, and built-in version history.

 ### Manifest